Zamiell/typescript-faq/README.md

 ### Argument: Use `interface` Because The Ecosystem Has Already Chosen `interface`

 - We previously explored some practical reasons why one would want to prefer `interface` over `type` or vice versa.
 I think the practical arguments sway more towards using `interface`.
 But to be completely honest, the practical reasons are not super powerful for one side or the other.
 - For this reason, whether to choose `interface` or `type` might mostly just come down to a matter of style.
 But when choosing the style for your TypeScript code, it makes a lot of sense to use the conventions that already prevail in the ecosystem.
-The idea is that we want our TypeScript code to look like everyone else's TypeScript code; this makes it much easier for other people to read and understand.
+The idea is that we want our TypeScript code to look like everyone else's TypeScript code, since it makes it much easier for other people to read and understand.
 A great man once said that [code is read more often than it is written](https://skeptics.stackexchange.com/questions/48560/is-code-read-more-often-than-its-written).
 - So what is the prevailing style in the ecosystem?
 The answer is `interface`.
-As mentioned in the previous section, this is mostly a historical reason due to
+As mentioned in the previous section, this is mostly a historical artifact of `type` having some buggy behavior.
-- It is extremely common for TypeScript codebases to use [ESLint](https://eslint.org/) along with [`typescript-eslint`](https://typescript-eslint.io/) as an additional safety measure on top of the safety that the TypeScript compiler itself provides. `typescript-eslint` comes with pre-defined configs, including the [`stylistic`](https://typescript-eslint.io/linting/configs#stylistic) config, which contains the [`@typescript-eslint/consistent-type-definitions`](https://typescript-eslint.io/rules/consistent-type-definitions/) rule.

-## 5) Ecosystem Conventions - ✔️ `interface` wins

-On the other hand, `interface` is the default option in the , which represents the standards that the ecosystem has converged around.
-Thus, I generally recommend that people follow the default settings of the ESLint rule (which means using interfaces over types).

-For reference, the rule is automatically enabled as long as you inherit from the [`stylistic`](https://typescript-eslint.io/linting/configs/#stylistic) config from `typescript-eslint`.
-Alternatively, it is also automatically enabled if you use [`eslint-config-isaacscript`](https://isaacscript.github.io/eslint-config-isaacscript).
+- This convention is codified inside of the [`@typescript-eslint/consistent-type-definitions`](https://typescript-eslint.io/rules/consistent-type-definitions/) ESLint rule.
+The rule ensures a consistent style for type definitions throughout a codebase, and the default option is `interface`.
+  - If you are not already using most of the rules in `typescript-eslint`, you definately should!
+The aforementioned rule is contained within the [`stylistic`](https://typescript-eslint.io/linting/configs/#stylistic) config, so that is the easiest way to turn it on.
+Alternatively, the rule is also included in the comprehensive [`eslint-config-isaacscript`](https://isaacscript.github.io/eslint-config-isaacscript).

+## Conclusion

+- You will have to use both `interface` and `type` no matter what.
+- When you have a choice, you should use `interface` for practical reasons:
+  - You don't have to be scared of declaration merging in most cases.
+  - The unambiguous names provide a better development experience.
+- If you care about following ecosystem standards and conventions, then using `interface` is a no-brainer.

 <br>